tylernford/trevor-taylor/index.md

 layout: pages/home
 ---

-I am an experience developer working at the intersection of design and learning
+I am an experience developer working at the intersection of design and learning.